 If you’re looking to get into some serious weightlifting or bodybuilding, then you’d do well to consider a pair of specialized lifting shoes.
 They have a ton of support, a roomy toe box, grippy sole and a low profile.
 What does all this mean?
 The good news is that you won’t be worried about what you have on your feet when you’re going for your personal best!

 Here are some of our top picks: Top 5 Weightlifting Shoes.
 You may also want to consider the Adidas Powerlift or the Adidas Power Perfect if you’re looking to stick with this same brand.
-They are a bit more robust than the CrazyPower TR and includes a strap across the midfoot which give you a ton of support and stability.
+They are a bit more robust than the CrazyPower TR and include a strap across the midfoot which give you a ton of support and stability.

 The Takeaway on the Crazy Power TR Weightlifting Shoes

 As far as functional fitness shoes go, these ones from Adidas are certainly in the running for the best ones on the market today.
-They’ve been around for a few years now and have ton of satisfied customers who appreciate the very reasonable price for such a top-quality shoe.
+They’ve been around for a few years now and have a ton of satisfied customers who appreciate the very reasonable price for such a top-quality shoe.

-So, if your workouts are heavy on the lifting as opposed to sprinting, then you’ll probably want to give these a try.
+So, if your workouts are heavy on lifting as opposed to sprinting, then you’ll probably want to give these a try.

 Where Can I Get Them?